int128/kubelogin/README.md

 Kubectl executes kubelogin before calling the Kubernetes APIs.
 Kubelogin automatically opens the browser, and you can log in to the provider.

-After authentication, kubelogin returns the credentials to kubectl.
+After the authentication, kubelogin returns the credentials to kubectl.
 Kubectl then calls the Kubernetes APIs with the credentials.

 ```console